 - 1. Go to Video > Image > Wide dynamic range. - 2.
 Use the Local contrast slider to adjust the amount of WDR. - 3.
+Use the Tone mapping slider to adjust the amount of WDR. - 4.
 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.